Narnach/groupie/README.md

 test_tokens - (test_tokens & groupie.unique_words)
 # => ["please", "to", "reset", "awesome"]
 # If you'd be classifying email, you can assume that common email headers will get ignored this way.

+# If you're just starting out, your incomplete data could lead to dramatic misrepresentations of the data.
+# To balance against this, you can enable smart weight:
+groupie.smart_weight = true
+# You could also set it during initialization via Groupie.new(smart_weight: true)
+# What's so useful about it?
+It adds a default weight to _all_ words, even the ones you haven't
+# seen yet, which counter-acts the data you have.
+This shines in low data situations,
+# reducing the impact of the few words you have seen before.
+groupie.default_weight
+# => 1.2285714285714286
+# Classifying the same text as before should consider all words, and add this default weight to all words
+# It basically gives all groups the likelihood of "claiming" a word,
+# unless there is strong data to suggest otherwise.
+groupie.classify_text(test_tokens)
+# => {:spam=>0.5241046831955923, :ham=>0.4758953168044077}
 ```

 Persistence can be naively done by using YAML: